Mark Steven Rivituso

-Mark Steven Rivituso (born September 20, 1961) is an American prelate of the Roman Catholic Church.
-He serves as metropolitan archbishop for the Archdiocese of Mobile.
-He previously served as auxiliary bishop for the Archdiocese of St. Louis in Missouri from 2017-2025.
+Mark Steven Rivituso (born September 20, 1961) is an American Catholic prelate who has served as Archbishop of Mobile since 2025.
+He previously served as auxiliary bishop for the Archdiocese of St. Louis from 2017 to 2025.

 Biography

 Early life

 Mark Rivituso was born September 20, 1961, in St. Louis, Missouri, to August (Gus) and Rosemary Rivituso.
 Gus Rivituso worked three jobs to support his eight children.
 Mark Rivituso's grandmother, Rose Darpel, was a major influence in his spiritual life.
 He attended St. Wenceslaus School and then St. Mary's High School, both in St. Louis.

 While in high school, Rivituso knew that he wanted to become a priest.
 After graduation, he entered Cardinal Glennon College Seminary and Kenrick Seminary in Shrewsbury, Missouri.
 He continued his studies for the priesthood at St. Paul University in Ottawa, Ontario.
 Rivituso was awarded a master's degree in canon law from St. Paul.